vvorobjov/nrp-core/README.md

 # required by nrp-server, which uses gRPC python bindings and mpi
 pip install grpcio-tools pytest docopt mpi4py

+# ROS
+Install ROS: follow the installation instructions: http://wiki.ros.org/noetic/Installation/Ubuntu.
+To enable ros support in nrp on `ros-noetic-ros-base` is required.

+Tell nrp-core where your catkin workspace is located: export a variable CATKIN_WS pointing to an exisiting catking workspace root folder.
+If the variable does not exist, a new catkin workspace will be created at `${HOME}/catkin_ws`.

 # Fix deprecated type in OGRE (std::allocator<void>::const_pointer has been deprecated with glibc-10).
 Until the upstream libs are updated, use this workaround.
 It changes nothing, the types are the same
 sudo sed -i "s/typename std::allocator<void>::const_pointer/const void*/g" /usr/include/OGRE/OgreMemorySTLAllocator.h